2020 Moldovan presidential election

 Presidential elections were held in Moldova on 1 November.
 The fourth direct elections since independence in 1991, voters had the possibility to either elect a new president or re-elect the incumbent Igor Dodon.
 Because no candidate received a majority of votes in the first round, a run-off between the top two candidates, Maia Sandu and Dodon, was held on 15 November.
 Maia Sandu won the second round with 58% of the vote, becoming the first female President of the country and the first winner from the Party of Action and Solidarity (PAS).
+Conversely, Igor Dodon became the second president after Mircea Snegur in 1996 to lose a re-election bid.

 Electoral system

 Eligibility requirements

 The Constitution of Moldova (Article 78, Clause 2) defines four conditions that a presidential candidate must satisfy: Moldovan citizenship, at least 40 years of age, residence in Moldova for at least 10 years, and ability to speak the state language.
 Article 80 of the Constitution establishes a term limit: one individual cannot serve more than 2 terms in a row.